VIGOR: VIdeo Geometry-Oriented Reward for Temporal Generative Alignment: Geometry-Guided Preference Alignment

 In contrast to most \textit{post-hoc} alignment methods that require constructing a dataset beforehand, Test-Time Scaling (TTS) optimizes the reward signal directly at inference time.
 It aims to identify an optimal sample using a verifier $\mathcal{V}$ together with a search procedure $f$:

 where $G_\theta$ is the pretrained generator and $\mathcal{V}$ evaluates the quality of candidates.

-For \textbf{bidirectional models}, which denoise all spatial-temporal tokens jointly, TTS reduces to a Best-of-$N$ protocol similar to most image generation TTS scenarios~\cite{ma2025inferencescaling,zhang2025inferencescaling}: $N$ candidates are generated in parallel, and the highest-rewarded sample is returned. \textbf{Causal autoregressive models}, by contrast, generate frames sequentially, where each frame $x_t$ is conditioned on the previously generated prefix $x_{<t}$.
-This temporal Markov structure exposes \textbf{a richer search space}: one can intervene at each step to prune low-quality paths and explore diverse trajectories, going beyond the simple Best-of-$N$ selection that only retains a narrow search space.
+For bidirectional models, which denoise all spatial-temporal tokens jointly, TTS reduces to a Best-of-$N$ protocol similar to most image generation TTS scenarios~\cite{ma2025inferencescaling,zhang2025inferencescaling}: $N$ candidates are generated in parallel, and the highest-rewarded sample is returned.
+Causal autoregressive models, by contrast, generate frames sequentially, where each frame $x_t$ is conditioned on the previously generated prefix $x_{<t}$.
+This temporal Markov structure exposes a richer search space: one can intervene at each step to prune low-quality paths and explore diverse trajectories, going beyond the simple Best-of-$N$ selection that only retains a narrow search space.

 To exploit this richer search space, we instantiate TTS on a causal autoregressive model~\cite{zhu2026causalforcing} and reformulate the problem as searching for a generation path in a space spanned by the seed axis and temporal axis, with the goal of finding the highest-rewarded sample.
 Applying brute-force search guarantees an optimal solution, but it yields intractable $\mathcal{O}(S^N)$ complexity for a video clip of $N$ frames with a seed search range of size $S$.
-To address this, we propose \textbf{three search algorithms} (shown in Fig.~\ref{fig:gas}, right bottom) that all achieve a reasonable complexity but with different dynamics:
+To address this, we propose three search algorithms (shown in Fig.~\ref{fig:overview}, right bottom) that all achieve a reasonable complexity but with different dynamics: